-Dimitris is a Senior Lecturer (Associate Prof) in Operations and Supply Chain Management at Cass Business School of City, University of London.
-Before joining Cass, Dimitris was a Senior Lecturer at the School of Management of the University of Bath, and prior to that he worked as a research fellow in a railway optimisation EPSRC project at the University Southampton.
+Dimitris is a Reader in Operations and Supply Chain Management and Course Director for the Full time MBA at Bayes.
+Before joining Bayes, Dimitris was a Senior Lecturer at the School of Management of the University of Bath, and prior to that he worked as a research fellow in a railway optimisation EPSRC project at the University Southampton.
 Dimitris is a Chemical Engineer from the National Technical University of Athens and holds an MBA and a PhD in Operational Research from the Athens University of Economics and Business, Greece.

 Dimitris’ research is on the design, development and application of operations research methods for solving complex combinatorial optimisation problems that arise in the fields of Manufacturing and Service Operations Management and Transportation and Distribution Logistics.
 In particular, his main focus is on the development of mathematical models and computationally efficient methods to solve project and production scheduling, timetabling, vehicle routing, location, network design and districting problems.
-He has worked in numerous EU-funded and research projects for the development of optimisation-based decision support systems and his research work has been internationally awarded and published in Production and Operations Management, European Journal of Operational Research, Transportation Research Part E, and Journal of Heuristics among others.
+He has worked in numerous research projects for the development of optimisation-based decision support systems and his research has been internationally awarded and published in Production and Operations Management, European Journal of Operational Research, Transportation Research Part E, and Journal of Heuristics among others.

 Dimitris is also an award-winning teacher.
 He currently teaches Business Analytics and Machine Learning for all MBA programmes at Bayes, including Executive Education.
 His teaching portfolio also includes Operations and Supply Chain Management in undergrad and postgrad level.
 Dimitris’ innovative teaching secured him several awards the last consecutive years, including a nomination for the Mary Tasker Award, and the opportunity to attend the International Teachers Programme in China 2015-2016 at CEIBS.
 ITP is the leading management faculty development programme in the world and offers the cutting edge of higher education methodologies.
-Dimitris shared his passion for programme design and leadership by serving as the Director of Studies for the MSc in Ops and Supply Chain Management at the University of Bath and sat on the committee for the Programme Design and Pedagogy of the School of Management, which aimed at redefining the teaching strategy and vision of the school.
+Dimitris shared his passion for programme design and leadership by serving as the Course Director for the MSc in Operations, Logistics and Supply Chain Management at the University of Bath, and for the MSc in Global Supply Chain Management at Bayes.

 - Fellow, Higher Education Academy, Apr 2015 – present